What To Do With 10 Million Dollars If It Fell In Your Lap

 #3 Pay off debt

-Those that had high consumer debt (credit card, cars, etc.) and/or student loans would use their windfall to get rid of it.
+Those that had high consumer debt (credit cards, cars, etc.) and/or student loans would use their windfall to get rid of it.
 Most dentists/physicians are graduating with an average of $300K+ in student loan debt.

 Getting this paid off as quickly as possible is the key to financial security whether you obtain a large sum of money or not.